San Andreas (2015)

 Meanwhile, Ray’s daughter Blake has traveled to San Francisco with Daniel in his private jet.
 Waiting at Daniel’s office, she befriends British engineering student Ben and his kid brother Ollie.
 Suddenly, a new earthquake hits, and Emma is trapped beneath concrete rubble in Daniel’s limo.
 Daniel turns out to be a coward, but Ben and Ollie learn of her whereabouts and come to the rescue.

 The resourceful Blake finds a way to get in touch with Ray and Emma, who immediately head for San Francisco – but just as they arrive, the city is shaken by what turns out to be the biggest recorded quake in history, a 9.6 humdinger.
 That in turn triggers a tsunami that drowns the stricken city.
 Ray and Emma miraculously manage to survive.
 Now they just have to try and find Blake somewhere in the chaos – if she even is alive…

 I enjoyed San Andreas for it’s more or less incessant action and lovingly crafted scenes of collapsing infrastructure.
 The special effects overall are very good, though the visuals frequently made me think of Roland Emmerich’s 2012.
 Which is perhaps inevitable given the theme and location.

 The cast is another plus.
 I like Dwayne Johnson better than most modern action heroes, and while he might not be an Oscar contender he does turn in an earnest performance.
 Paul Giamatti is always a nice presence, even though his role here is very limited, and Carla Gugino gives a good effort.

-So yeah, I’ll recommend this one if you enjoy some picturesque mayhem with your popcorn, it’s got enough action and spectacle to being worth spending a couple of hours on, but it doesn’t quite measure up to some other recent big screen disaster movies.
+So yeah, I’ll recommend this one if you enjoy some picturesque mayhem with your popcorn, it’s got enough action and spectacle to be worth spending a couple of hours on, but it doesn’t quite measure up to some other recent big-screen disaster movies.